Ex-NATO chief Rasmussen opens consultancy advising governments, companies

 Rasmussen, who built an extensive network of contacts in years as NATO secretary-general and before that as Danish prime minister, said his new firm, Rasmussen Global, would advise governments, global organizations and major corporations.

-"I look forward to continuing my focus on issues such as international security, trans-Atlantic relations, the European Union and globalization," Rasmussen said in a statement.
+"I look forward to continuing my focus on issues such as international security, trans-Atlantic relations, the European Union and globalisation," Rasmussen said in a statement.

 Corporate Europe Observatory, a campaign group that seeks to make public the influence enjoyed by corporations and lobbyists in European Union policy-making, sharply criticized Rasmussen's move when reached by Reuters.